 Most French presses are capable of brewing up to around four to six cups at a time.
 This quantity is excellent if you’re making coffee for a small family breakfast or for two or three people each morning.
 Still, they aren’t as convenient for making coffee for company or larger groups of people.

 Most drip machines can make between eight and twelve cups of coffee at a time, and some can make up to 20.
 Drip machines are better suited for larger groups of people, and since they don’t require input from you once you add the filter, water, and coffee, you can spend more time with your guests while the coffee brews.

 Last, but certainly not least, you’ll want to consider how convenient each method is in terms of brewing and maintenance.

 A French press is less convenient to brew with.
-It will require you to pay attention to the brew time and stop it when brewing has completed.
+It will require you to pay attention to the brew time and stop it when brewing has been completed.
 Additionally, the apparatus is very easy to clean and requires no ongoing maintenance.

 A drip machine is very convenient to brew coffee with and will only need to be set up with water, a filter, and coffee grounds.
 Once you hit start, the machine does the rest of the work for you!
 Because these machines have water pumps, heaters, and reservoirs, they will require more involved cleaning and ongoing maintenance like descaling and deep cleaning.

 Drip Coffee vs French Press: Which is Right for You?